Saraabodeeb/SkillSwap/README.md

 ---

+## 🔍 Technical Highlights
+- Designed and implemented a time-based virtual currency system (SkillCoins) with transaction logging to ensure data consistency.
+- Built a RESTful backend using MVC architecture with clear separation of concerns.
+- Modeled relational data with many-to-many relationships to support users, skills, and exchanges.
+- Focused on correctness and edge-case handling in skill exchange and balance updates.

+---

 ## ✨ Key Features
 ### 🔐 Security & Auth
 * **Secure Authentication:** Implemented user registration and login using **bcrypt** for password hashing and encryption.